Drama is a much loved subject and pupils go on their own personal journey, regardless of their starting point.

 GCSE Drama (AQA Specification)

-GCSE Drama is an exciting, creative and challenging course that has been designed to help pupils develop as a performer.
+The Drama Curriculum at KS4 is exciting, creative and challenging.
+It has been designed to help pupils develop as a performer.
+It also encourages pupils to develop critical thinking skills and become effective and independent learners.
+With the focus on working imaginatively, collaborating creatively and communicating effectively, the curriculum provides a solid foundation for further Drama studies and vocational opportunities.
 Taught in a purpose built drama/dance block the course allows pupils to practically explore drama and theatre in a variety of ways.

-A Level Drama and Theatre studies is a very successful course for our Sixth Form students.
+The A Level Drama and Theatre course is a very successful course for our Sixth Form students.
 Through engaging lessons and active research students are encouraged to develop a lifelong passion for Theatre.

-At AS Level students develop performance and production skills appropriate to the creation and realisation of drama and theatre.
-At A2, students demonstrate a more advanced level of performance and production skills alongside their ability to think independently, make judgements and refine work in the light of research.
-They also develop the ability to analyse the ways in which different performance and production elements are brought together to create theatre.
+Over the course students will demonstrate an advanced level of performance and production skills alongside their ability to think independently, make judgements and refine work in the light of research.
+They will also develop the ability to analyse the ways in which different performance and production elements are brought together to create theatre through the study of set texts and live theatre.

-A Level Drama and Theatre Studies is particularly suitable for those wishing to pursue arts-related degree courses.
+The A Level Drama and Theatre course is particularly suitable for those wishing to pursue arts-related degree courses.
 It is relevant for those wishing to pursue a career in the theatre, film or television.
 It is also useful for any career involving communications or public relations.

 For more information on our A Level Drama & Theatre Studies provision please visit the course information area of our Sixth Form website.